lyonbros/composer.js/docs/router.md

 trickier because you have to account for URL query parameters now, but also gives you the power to route on them (and capture their values) if that's what your app requires.

+`base` tells the router that when you call [route](#route-1), you want it to prepend the string `options.base` to the URL when its passed to `pushState`.
+Note that if you set a base, it is removed post-URL-change, and will be ignored by your routing table.
+So you write your routes as if `base` isn't in the URL.
+This is for applications where you absolutely need all resources to fall under a certain path.
+While this seems useful, it is mainly for apps that run in a container such as a Firefox or Node-webkit *app* that needs all `pushState` URLs to fall under a predetermined folder (ie `/content`) that otherwise would cause a `SecurityError`.
+In other words, don't use `base` unless you really need it.
+It won't hurt things, but it might make them harder to debug.

 ### initialize :: function(routes, options)